marshareb/housemate/README.md

 After creating your .groupy.key file, you'll need to next build a bot.
 While in https://dev.groupme.com, click on the Bots tab and click Create a Bot.
 Give the bot the name 'Housemate' and whatever Avatar URL you want.
 Move your bot to the appropriate group.

+In the folder, create a text file called "address.txt", with the name of the city that the house is located in.
+This is so that
+Housemate can grab the weather information for your city.

 Finally, on line 15 in app.py change the name from 'apartment' to the name of your group.
 Run app.py on a dedicated computer or server, and you now have a housemate bot!